Role

 Problem Statement

-After 2 rounds of ethnographic studies as well as 3 rounds of user surveying, my team came up with a core problem statement:
+After 2 rounds of ethnographies and 3 rounds of user surveying, my team developed a core problem statement:

 "Traditional museum exhibits often rely on intrinsically motivated passive learning, which can limit engagement and information retention for younger audiences."